 It was over 3 years ago now and it was when I started training for my first ultra.
 The mileage was 30 which at the time absolutely terrified me.
 What’s worse was that I had to do most of the training in Spain as pre-pandemic I used to spend the entire summer holidays there with the kids.
 I could not train for an ultra without one so I did some research, took the word of my running friends and ordered it.

-Not wanting to spend a fortune on a hydration vest when I had never used one before, I decided to give this Aonijie hydration vest a go.
+Not wanting to spend a fortune on my first hydration vest when I had never used one before, I decided to give the Aonijie hydration vest a go.
 After all, the reviews were good and my running friends were using it.
 The cost was pretty much the same as it is today too.

 So, let’s actually review the vest.
 I took it out for my first run which was only about ten miles.
 I normally wouldn’t bother with a vest for ten miles or less but am always keen to try out new kit.
 You know what it’s like – you get new kit and you can’t wait to try it.
 It was comfortable, it didn’t jiggle around when I run (you have to fill it with stuff though) and I felt OK running with it.